Application Process

 What it actually is

 Despite the formal-sounding name, the Personal Statement is a personal essay.
-It is not a cover letter, a résumé summary, or a list of achievements.
-The one thing it is supposed to do: help a stranger — an admissions reader — understand who you are as a person, in 650 words, through a single story.
+Not a cover letter, not a resume summary, not a list of achievements.
+Its one job: help a stranger (an admissions reader) understand who you are as a person, in 650 words, through a single story.

 The one essay that goes to every school

-This means the Personal Statement has to work universally: an interesting story about you that holds up regardless of which school is reading it.
+This means the Personal Statement has to work universally: an interesting story about you that holds up regardless of which school reads it.

 • One story, one voice, one angle

-• Focused on insight and growth, not accomplishment lists
+• Focused on insight and growth, not achievement lists

-Korean students who treat the Personal Statement like a 자기소개서 produce essays that feel hollow to US admissions readers — technically competent but emotionally flat.
+Students who treat the Personal Statement like an achievement summary produce essays that feel hollow to US admissions readers.
+Technically competent but emotionally flat.
 The fix is usually to stop explaining yourself and start telling a specific story, then let the reader draw their own conclusions.

 What a strong Personal Statement does